Luxor Egypt Travel Guide

 No mandatory vaccinations for general entry.
 Consult a travel health professional 4-6 weeks before travel.
 Common recommendations include Hep A & B, and Typhoid.

 Drink only bottled water; check seals.
-Stick to bottled water, even for brushing teeth.
-Eat at establishments with a good reputation.
+Don't drink tap water, even for brushing teeth.
+Dine at well-regarded places.
 Ensure food is cooked thoroughly and served hot.
 Be cautious with street food.

 Consider bringing these items for added safety and convenience.